camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 ## Work manager

-Camunda Platform uses a Job Executor to support asynchronous execution.
-To integrate the Camunda Platform Job Executor with WebSphere Liberty, Camunda relies on the `CommonJ Work manager`.
+Camunda uses a Job Executor to support asynchronous execution.
+To integrate the Camunda Job Executor with WebSphere Liberty, Camunda relies on the `CommonJ Work manager`.

-The Camunda Platform Job Executor integration with Liberty requires the following Liberty features:
+The Camunda Job Executor integration with Liberty requires the following Liberty features:

 * `concurrent-1.0`
 * `heritageAPIs-1.1`